akash-network/awesome-akash/Thorchain-BEPSwap/README.md

 1. Install Akash: Make sure to have Akash client installed on your workstation, check [install guide](https://akash.network/docs/getting-started/quickstart-guides/akash-cli/) for instructions.
 2. Choose Your Akash Network: You'll need to know information about the network you're connecting your node to.
 See [Choosing a Network](https://akash.network/docs/deployments/akash-cli/installation/#version) for how to obtain any network-related information.
-3. Fund Your Account: You'll need a ACT wallet with funds to pay for your deployment.
+3. Fund Your Account: You'll need a AKT wallet with funds to pay for your deployment.
 See the [funding guide](https://akash.network/docs/getting-started/token-and-wallets) creating a key and funding your account.
 4. Install Docker: You'll need docker running on your workstation, follow this [guide](https://docs.docker.com/get-docker/) to setup Docker on your workstation..
 5. Setup Container Registry: To stage your containers to deploy onto Akash.
 We'll use Docker Hub in this guide.
 [Signup](https://docs.docker.com/docker-hub/) for a free Docker Hub account if you haven't.